Sky subscribers angered over Disney channels removal

 Angry Sky customers have taken aim at the television service over the removal of the Disney channels, with some claiming they were not notified about them being dropped.

+• As Disney+ launches in NZ, analysts sharply divided over Sky's future

+• Streaming wars: How Disney+ and Apple TV+ stack up against Netflix, Lightbox & more

-However, an email was sent to customers on October 8, advising subscribers of a change to the Sky Movies line-up from November 1 — including Sky Movies Family being replaced by Sky Movies Disney.
+However, an email was sent to customers on October 8, advising subscribers of a change to the Sky Movies line-up from November 1 — including Sky Movies Disney being replaced by Sky Movies Family.

 Disney Junior was not mentioned in the email.